openvinotoolkit/openvino/ngraph/python/BUILDING.md

 # Building the nGraph Python* API

+This document provides the instructions for building the nGraph Python API from source on Linux, macOS and Windows 10 platforms.

+For each platform, you can build and install the API as a part of OpenVINO™ Toolkit or as a Python wheel.
-You can build the nGraph Python API from sources by following instructions in this document.
-A Python wheel is a portable package which will allow you to install nGraph in your Python distribution, or dedicated virtual environment.
+A Python wheel is a portable package that allows you to install nGraph in your Python distribution, or dedicated virtual environment.

 ## Linux* and macOS*

 ### Prerequisites

-In order to build the nGraph Python wheel, you will need to install a few packages.
+To build the nGraph Python API, you need to install a few additional packages.

 On Ubuntu* 20.04 LTS you can use the following instructions to install the required packages, including Python and Cython.